 2006’s The Covenant is entirely supernatural – and while filled with beautiful people – it simply doesn’t play off well.

 Suzy – the final girl – holds the accidentally supernatural card in spades.
 She’s an American dancer who decides to further her dance studies in Germany.
 We realize quickly that this fish out of water has fallen headlong into a bottomless pit of the supernatural.

-In another nod to the unsettling, the mural in the head’s office was a lovely homage to MC Escher and reminded me muchly of German Expressionism as well.
+In another nod to the unsettling, the mural in the head’s office was a lovely homage to MC Escher and reminded me of German Expressionism as well.
 Den of Geek has a screenshot of it if you want to see what I’m talking about.

 As stated earlier, the dog turning on its master got under my skin.
 The soundtrack during this scene was so unsettling.
 Goblin did a phenomenal job.
 I had to hold my dog extra tight as the scene played out because if he did that to me – as much as his tiny Shih Tzu frame possibly could – it’d be a well-deserved death.
-I’ll try not to discuss the maggots or barbed wire scenes much because you should see it for yourself!
-I would definitely keep an eye out.
+I’ll try not to discuss the maggots or barbed wire scenes much because you should see it yourself!
+I would keep an eye out.